 Scoring your Credit - How's your FICO?

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage boils down to a single number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors to build your score:
+While these methods vary from one agency to another, the differences aren't huge; each agency uses the following to calculate a score:

-- Your Credit Card Balances - How many accounts do you carry?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you carry?
+How much do you owe on your accounts?

 - Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
+These factors are weighted slightly differently depending on the formula being used.
 The result is one number.
-FICO scores range from 300 to 800.
+FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most borrowers who want to get a mortgage score 620 or above.
+Most people who want to get a mortgage have a score above 620.

-To raise your FICO score, you must have the reports that are used to build it.
+To raise your credit score, you've got to obtain the credit reports that are used to build it.
 Of course, you need the score as well.
-Fair Isaac, the company that invented the original FICO score, sells scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
-Also available are helpful information and tools that can help you understand how to improve your FICO score.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
+Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.